ivanionut/ngx_pagespeed/README.md

 ## How to use

-To your nginx.conf add to the main block or to a server or location block:
+To your nginx.conf add to the main block:

     pagespeed on;
     pagespeed_cache /path/to/cache/dir;

+Eventually this should also work in a server or location block, but for now there's a hack with a global variable that precludes that.

 Then fetch a page and note that it adds a comment: